yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Both OpenGL and Vulkan are very restrictive regarding {{< gh-hovercard "9746" "MSAA texture" >}} uploads and copies, leaving epicboy with the only remaining tool available.
 Yep, you’re right!
 Time to use a compute shader!

 {{< single-title-imgs
-    "Breaking the rules to ge proper rendering (Sonic Forces)" "./msaabug.mp4"
+    "Breaking the rules to get proper rendering (Sonic Forces)" "./msaabug.mp4"
     "./msaafix.mp4"
     >}}